Kunal1522/smart-cp-eliminator/README.md

 ## 1. Overview

-TLE Eliminators is a comprehensive, full-stack web application built on the MERN stack (MongoDB, Express.js, React, Node.js).
-It is designed to automate the tracking, analysis, and visualization of student progress in competitive programming, primarily focusing on Codeforces performance.
+This project is a full-stack MERN web application developed as part of an internship assignment.
+It focuses on automating the tracking, analysis, and visualization of Codeforces activity for competitive programmers.

-The platform streamlines the process of monitoring student activity, understanding rating trends, and providing timely motivational feedback.
-By centralizing Codeforces data and offering intuitive analytics, TLE Eliminators empowers educators and students to optimize their competitive programming journey.
+It is designed to:

+Automate fetching Codeforces data such as user profiles, ratings, contests, and submissions.

+Provide visual analytics on competitive programming progress, including rating changes and problem-solving trends.

+Identify inactive Codeforces users and send automated reminder emails to help encourage consistent participation.

+Export competitive programming data to CSV files for further analysis.

+Ensure secure access with authentication & authorization systems.

+Use a cron job for daily data synchronization and background task automation.

+This project demonstrates API integration, background task handling, and data-driven visualization for a real-world use case in competitive programming ecosystems.

 ---